-Rothenberg prefers a creative favor, like a bucket of sidewalk chalk (dollar aisle at Michaels) or packages of make-it-yourself puppets she found at the Gibraltar Trade Center and bought for her son Ethan’s last birthday party.
+Rothenberg prefers a creative favor, like a bucket of sidewalk chalk (dollar aisle at Michaels) or packages of make-it-yourself puppets she once found at a local discount store and bought for a birthday party for her son Ethan.

 Jasgur sets up a candy bar for favors at her daughters’ parties.
 “I buy cheap things like jelly beans and put them in a vase.
 I decorate a jar and it looks nicer than a simple bowl.”

 Jasgur also thought up a bakeshop theme, so for this, the favor becomes the activity.
 She bought aprons inexpensively online and the kids will decorate them at the party and take them home.